 Let’s talk about personalizing God’s word.
-Put your name, or personal pronouns into the verse and recite it back to yourself.
-If one stands out, or even if there’s one you have trouble believing, try writing it on a sticky note and place it where you can’t help seeing it throughout the day.
+Put your name, or personal pronouns, into the verse, and read it back to yourself.
+If, while you’re reading, a verse stands out or you may have trouble believing, try writing it on a sticky note and place it where you can’t help seeing it throughout the day.
 Repeat it to yourself whenever you do, and be sure to read it before you go to sleep.
 This is an easy way to speak God’s goodness over yourself and (BONUS) to memorize scripture.

 Here’s an example of personalizing Colossians 3:12: So as I have been chosen of God, holy and beloved, I will put on a heart of compassion, kindness, humility, gentleness, and patience.

-Do you see how this is a positive statement about who you are because you have been chosen by God?
+Do you see how this is a positive statement about who you are?
+You were chosen by God?
 Chosen – that’s past tense, it’s done.
-Because you are chosen, God will change your heart.
+Because you were chosen, God will change your heart.

-Tip: I put my “sticky note verse” on the back of my phone so I can look at it every time I pick it up.
-The next day I replace it with a new verse and transfer the one from the previous day to a little notebook I keep in my purse.
-When I have a down day there’s always an encouraging word tucked away in my heart (and purse) that I can use to lift up myself, or easily share with someone else.
+Tip: I put my “sticky note verse” on the back of my cell phone, then I remember to read it every time I pick up the phone.
+The next day I replace the sticky note with a new verse and transfer the one from the previous day to a little notebook I keep in my purse.
+When I have a down day there’s always an encouraging word tucked away in my heart (and purse) that I can use to lift my spirit or easily share with someone else.

 Get into God’s word daily and you will find no end to the love He wants you to experience and share with others.

 Praying these personalized verses back to God is powerful.
 God doesn’t forget what He says but, I believe, He loves hearing it from His children.
-In my own experience, incorporating God’s word into prayer helps me internalize it.
+In my own experience, incorporating God’s word into prayer helps me internalize it, feel it more deeply.
 Even more so when I pray it out loud.
-I can hear myself speaking words of faith, love, and God’s promises over me.
+I can hear myself speaking words of faith, love, and God’s promises for me.
 I know He hears me (1 John 15:14-15) and that gives me confidence.
 It’s a powerful thing.